 If the police in your area use Lidar or you are traveling cross-country, consider investing in a Lidar detector to improve your chances.
 You still must be cautious, though.
 Even the best models are no defense against the instant-on feature employed by police to foil detector users.

 On a highway with light traffic, particularly at night, the speeder is highly vulnerable to Lidar.
 Laser detectors should always be mounted on the dashboard, never on the rear view mirror or the windshield, where the height differential from the Lidar signal is greatest.
-Leading radar and Lidar detector manufacturers include Passport/Escort, Uniden, BEL, Valentine, Whistler, and Cobra.
+Leading radar and Lidar detector manufacturers include Passport/Escort, Uniden, BEL, Valentine, Whistler, and Cobra – read more about their best products.

 In order for Lidar to work properly, it must be aimed either at the front or the back of the target car.
 Some experts suggest reducing the effective range of the Lidar unit by lowering the reflectivity of your vehicle.